matheusfrancisco/some-simple-projects/README.md

 # Some implementations in Algorithms based on Paulo Feofiloff in C/C++  (maybe Javascript  and Python too)

 ## Motivation
+The idea of this repository is to implement some algorithms I will initially use the C ++ language because I have never programmed in C ++ only in C so I will switch to C ++.

+The other reason is that I will try to write in English.

 # Summary